lukeh1980/Concentric-Ring-Generator-For-Unity/README.md

 # Concentric-Ring-Generator
 This is a simple framework written in C# for the Unity Game Engine.
-Use it to generate concentric rings of objects with full control over placement, rotation and randomization options.
-The base classes were then extended to be used in the "Stone Circle Generator" unity asset.
-This asset has been slightly modified and republished as a free asset available soon on the Unity Asset Store.
-Watch the video for a demonstration of the features here: https://www.youtube.com/watch?v=M8XP35rHC_s
+The CRG base classes can be used to generate concentric rings of objects with full control over placement, rotation and randomization.
+I extended the base classes to build the "Stone Circle Generator" utility that was once available on the Unity Asset Store.
+I have since slightly modified and republished the utility as a free asset that is again available on the Unity Asset Store.
+Watch the video for a demonstration of the original features here: https://www.youtube.com/watch?v=M8XP35rHC_s

 Full source code is available, easily extendable as other implementations.
-Simple drop the "DigitalHorde" folder in your Assets folder in a Unity project to use or import the .unitypackage file.
-The Asset will also be available for download on the Unity Asset Store, pending approval.
+Simply drag and drop the "DigitalHorde" folder in your Unity project's Assets folder or download and import the .unitypackage file.

-NOTE: A runtime API has also been added allowing stone circles to be generated during runtime and has been tested on Unity versions 2020.3 - 6000.3.
+NOTE: A runtime API has also been added allowing stone circles to be generated during runtime, this new version has been tested on Unity versions 2020.3 - 6000.3.